 Well, with such a vast variety of ear thermometers available for sale today, it may be a pretty daunting task to find the right model for your needs.
 That's why you should consider the following aspects when choosing an ear thermometer.

-All digital ear thermometers are pretty fast as they take accurate temperature readings within a second.
-But note that forehead/ear thermometers can take forehead temperature a bit longer, yet they are more suitable for extremely wriggly kids.
+All digital ear thermometers are pretty fast and take accurate temperature readings within a second or two.
+Having said that, forehead/ear thermometers need a bit longer than that, but they will be a better option for extremely wriggly kids.

-The vast majority of modern ear thermometers are equipped with a memory function that can store up to 100 temperature readings, which is pretty handy for tracking the health progress of all your family members.
-What's more, the most sophisticated thermometers can be synced with your smartphone and numerous health apps nowadays.
-So, if you're planning to forward information on your health to your doctor, consider models with a built-in Bluetooth module, though, be ready to pay extra money for that.
+Most modern ear thermometers are equipped with a memory function that can store up to 100 temperature readings, which is pretty handy for tracking the health progress of your family members.
+In addition to that, most of these thermometers can be synced with various health apps, making it possible to forward the information about your health to your doctor online, without having to book a visit.
+If this sounds just exactly what you need, consider models with a built-in Bluetooth module, though, be ready that these thermometers will be a bit more expensive.

-Ear thermometers are universal devices, which means they are suitable both for children and adults.
-So, if you want to prevent spreading germs from one family member to another, it's better to consider the device that comes with lens filters or, of course, you can buy them additionally.
-Such filters make the procedure not only more hygienic but also more accurate.
+Ear thermometers are universal devices, which means they are suitable both for children and for adults.
+So, if you want to prevent spreading germs from one family member to another, it's better to consider the device that comes with lens filters.
+Not only do they make the procedure more hygienic, but also they make it more accurate.
+As an alternative, you can but these filters separately.

 Different thermometers use different batteries.
-Whereas the majority of models need simple AA-type batteries you may buy at any local store, others require more intricate CR2032 or 3V lithium ones.
-In any case, the auto shut-off feature will help you save the battery life and prevent you from shopping for battery once more and once more.
+Whereas the majority of models need simple AA-type batteries which can be bought at any local store, others require more intricate CR2032 or 3V lithium ones.
+In any case, the auto shut-off feature will help save the battery life and prevent you from shopping for batteries time and again.

 Q: Do I have to clean my ears before using an ear thermometer?